-In May 2015, the Munich City Council passed a resolution for an action programme called IHFEM, to promote E-mobility.
-In the near future, the city will invest 30 million euros to boost electric vehicles and infrastructure for E-mobility in Munich.
+As of 2015, the Munich City administration has implemented an action programme called IHFEM, to promote E-mobility in a number of ways.
+Until the end of this year, the city has allocated about 30 million euros to boost electric vehicles and infrastructure for E-mobility in Munich.

 Munich-based Cirrantic has developed an app that calculates the charge required by e cars.

 The German government's digital motorway test bed project targets smoother and safer traffic flows in the future.
 BMW, Audi and Siemens are working together on the project.
-The objective is for a section of the A9 motorway to be digitized and fitted with the technology needed to enable driver assistance systems and, later, fully automated vehicles to be tested.
+From a few selected motorways, a section of the A9 is being digitized and fitted with the technology needed to enable driver assistance systems and, later, fully automated vehicles to be tested.
 The project focuses on car-to-car and car-to-infrastructure communication, i.e. the exchange of information between vehicles and with the road environment.
 Wheel sensors fitted to cars will measure traffic density, speed and distance.
 The A9 motorway itself will warn drivers of wet patches, black ice and obstacles on the road.
-All this will be made possible by cutting-edge transmission technology based on the 5G mobile standard.
+Transmission technology will be based on the 5G mobile standard.
 Compared to the current LTE standard, 5G boasts a broader bandwidth and the faster data transmission that is needed to transfer data in real time.
 At the same time, harmonized road signs and clearly visible lanes will be put in place to upgrade the motorway surface.

-In phase one of the project, about ten wheel sensor systems are being installed on the digital motorway test bed and should be operational in 2017.
+In phase one of the project, until the end of this year sensor systems are being installed on the digital motorway test bed and should be operational.